eloquent/phony/doc/index.md

 ### Returning the "self" value

-When stubs are retrieved from a mock, their "self" value is automatically set to the mock itself.
+When stubs are retrieved from a mock, their [self value] is automatically set to the mock itself.
 This allows mocking of [fluent interfaces] with the [`returnsSelf()`](#stub.returnsSelf) method: